nno24/javascript-p02/README.md

 ### Acknowledgements

--   My Mentor for continuous helpful feedback.
+-   My Mentor [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/?originalSubdomain=ng) for continuous helpful feedback.

 -   Tutor support at Code Institute for their support.